 Gwen Richardson is an author, book coach, publicist and entrepreneur.
 As an author, she has eight published books, seven non-fiction and one fiction.
 Her published books are as follows:

-As a book coach who specializes in assisting authors with non-fiction works, Gwen evaluates completed manuscripts, provides expertise with title development and cover image design, provides assistance and direction with the editing process, so authors will have a sleek, professional-looking finished product.
-Gwen provides As a publicist, Gwen provides a wide range of marketing services to her clients.
-Her services include media promotion and contact, development of digital press kits and promotional videos, e-blast services to key markets and industry professionals, speaking engagements, book club marketing, book tour management, ghostwriting and editing.
+As a publicist, Gwen provides a wide range of marketing services to her clients, including media promotion and contact, development of digital press kits and promotional videos, e-blast services to key markets and industry professionals, speaking engagements, book club marketing, book tour management, ghostwriting and editing.
 Gwen focuses primarily on the book industry and her clients range from New York Times bestselling authors to authors with debut books.

 As an entrepreneur, Gwen is co-founder of Cushcity.com, the world’s largest African-American Internet retailer with over 20,000 products online.
 Gwen and her husband, Willie, established Cushcity.com in 1998.
-The web site receives more than 200,000 hits per month and has thousands of customers in all 50 states and internationally.
+At the height of its web traffic, the website received more than 200,000 hits per month and had thousands of customers in all 50 states and internationally.
 She has been an entrepreneur for more than 20 years.

 Gwen has been a writer for most of her life.
 She excelled in writing as both a child and a teen, winning writing contests in her formative years.
 Her first writing venture that was published was a letter to the editor of the Washington Post while she was a student at Georgetown University.
 She began writing political commentaries in the late 1980s and was published in several daily newspapers, including the Houston Chronicle, Atlanta Constitution and Philadelphia Inquirer.